evernym/mysql-wallet-storage/devops/README.md

 ## CI pipeline

 CI pipeline is described by [Jenkinsfile.ci](aws-codebuild/Jenkinsfile.ci).
-It uses [Jenkins shared library](Jenkins shared library) API to build projects on [AWS CodeBuild](https://aws.amazon.com/codebuild/).
+It uses [Jenkins shared library](https://github.com/evernym/jenkins-shared/tree/aws-codebuild) API to build projects on [AWS CodeBuild](https://aws.amazon.com/codebuild/).
 CI uses docker containers from [docker/ci](docker/ci) folder to run tests on both ubuntu `xenial` and `centos7`.

 CI pipeline stages:
-- clone GitHub repository
+- clone the GitHub repository
 - upload current HEAD as zip archive to AWS S3 bucket used by CodeBuild project
-- launch CodeBuild project using `AwsCodeBuildHelper.build` API.
+- launch a CodeBuild project using `AwsCodeBuildHelper.build` API.
 It includes a set of sub-stages:
-  - (optional) create/update CodeBuild project
+  - (optional) create/update the CodeBuild project
-  - (optional) create AWS ECR repository to use by CodeBuild project
+  - (optional) create an AWS ECR repository to use by CodeBuild project
-  - (optional) build docker image and push it to AWS ECR repository
+  - (optional) build docker image and push it to the AWS ECR repository
-  - run CodeBuild project to perform cargo testing
+  - run the CodeBuild project to perform cargo testing
   - download logs
 - archive logs

 ## CD pipeline

 CD pipeline is described by [Jenkinsfile.cd](aws-codebuild/Jenkinsfile.cd).
 It uses [Jenkins shared library](Jenkins shared library) API as well.
+For now CD generates artifacts (debian package) only for ubuntu `xenial`.

 CD pipeline stages:
-- clone GitHub repository
+- clone the GitHub repository
 - resolve the following parameters:
   - current source version from [Cargo.toml](../libaurorawallet/Cargo.toml)
   - last revision number among the debian packages with the same source version in [Evernym debian repo](https://repo.corp.evernym.com/deb/dists/evernym-agency-dev-ubuntu/)
-- evaluate new deb package version baseing on source version, last revision number and current build number
+- evaluate new deb package version basing on source version, last revision number and current build number
 - upload current HEAD as zip archive to AWS S3 bucket used by CodeBuild project
-- launch CodeBuild project using `AwsCodeBuildHelper.build` API.
-It includes a set of sub-stages:
+- launch a CodeBuild project using the same `AwsCodeBuildHelper.build` API as CI does.
+The main difference here is that CD pipeline doesn't build an image for AWS ECR repository assuming that it has been done previously by CI pipeline.
+Its sub-stages:
-  - (optional) create/update CodeBuild project
+  - (optional) create/update CodeBuild project (TODO shouldn't do that in any case assuming CI did that)
-  - run CodeBuild project to perform debian packaging
+  - run the CodeBuild project to perform debian packaging
   - download logs
 - archive logs
 - upload created debian package to [Evernym debian repo](https://repo.corp.evernym.com/deb/dists/evernym-agency-dev-ubuntu/)